-Standard Assessment Finding GQ4 There is a systematic and planned a approach to the management of records. h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells.
-On receipt, the imported tissue will be stored in a temperature monitored room.
-No provision has been made to ensure that the temperature data will be retained, as required, for 10 years.
-The establishment submitted sufficient evidence to address this shortfall before the report was finalised. " Minor GQ8 Risk assessments of the establis monitored appropriately. hment's practices and processes are completed regularly and are recorded d and a) There are documented risk assessments for all practices and processes.
-The establishment's risk assessments are limited in scope and do not cover all practices and processes relating to the quality and safety of the cells.
-The establishment submitted sufficient evidence to address this shortfall before the report was finalised. " Minor
+Standard Assessment Finding Level of shortfall GQ4 There is a systematic and planned approach to the management of records. h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells.
+If a procedure is cancelled, the imported tissue will be stored in a temperature monitored fridge until reassigned to another patient.
+No provision has been made to ensure that the temperature data will be retained, as required, for 10 years after the use, expiry date or disposal of tissues and / or cells.
+Minor

+GQ7 There are systems to ensure that all adverse events, reactions and/or incidents are investigated promptly. a) There are procedures for the identification, reporting, investigation and recording of adverse events and reactions, including documentation of any corrective or preventative actions.
+The establishment does not have a procedure for reporting serious adverse events and reactions.
+Minor GQ8 Risk assessments of the establishment's practices and processes are completed regularly and are recorded and monitored appropriately. a) There are documented risk assessments for all practices and processes.
+The establishment has not undertaken any risk assessments for practices and processes relating to the quality and safety of the cells.
+Minor